milgra/tutorials/full-stack-web-development-with-clojure-and-datomic.md

 ## Setting up the server

-Create a compojure project template with leiningen :
+Create a compojure project template with leiningen ( install it first if you don't have it ) :

 ```lein new compojure hello-compojure```